Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 SSL Certificate Request (Must be in us-east-1)

-Critical mistake: I initially requested the ACM certificate in ca-central-1 (our primary region).
+Critical mistake to avoid: requesting the ACM certificate in a regional location such as ca-central-1.
 CloudFront REQUIRES certificates in us-east-1.

 # Request certificate in us-east-1 (required for CloudFront)